-PJM will issue an RFP for black start generation every five (5) years, which would be open to all existing and potential new black start units on a voluntary basis unless the generator has requested additional Black Start capital cost recovery from PJM under the PJM Tariff.
-The first five year selection process will result in black start solutions that will be effective as of 4/1/2015.
-Black start solutions from subsequent five year selection processes will be effective on April 1 each five years thereafter.
+PJM will issue a RTO-Wide n-RFP for black start generation every five (5)-years, to align with PJM's obligation under NERC Standard Emergency Preparedness and Operations EOP-005, Requirement 6 to perform black start studies every five years.
+The RTO-Wide RFP isopen to any resource interested in providing Black Start Service.
+Resources currently participating in PJM's Black Start Service do not need to respond to the RTO-Wide RFP and are expected to continue to provide Black Start Service which would be open to all existing and potential new-black start units on a voluntary basis unless the generator-resource has requested additional Black Start capital cost recovery from PJM under the PJM Tariff.
+The first five yearfive-year selection process will result in black start solutions that will be effective as of 4/1/2015.
+Black start solutions from subsequent five yearfive-year selection processes will be effective on April 1 each five years thereafter.